Generous (horse): Stud career

 Generous was retired after the 1991 racing season to stud duty at Salman's Banstead Manor stud in England where he remained until 1995.
-He was sent to a breeder in Japan in 1996 where he sired 147 runners then to New Zealand in 1999.
-In 2002, he returned to Europe where he spent time at the Scarvagh Stud in Northern Ireland and the Sandley Stud in Dorset.
+He was sent to a breeder in Japan in 1996, where he sired 147 runners, then to New Zealand in 1999.
+In 2002, he returned to Europe, where he spent time at the Scarvagh Stud in Northern Ireland and the Sandley Stud in Dorset.

-Generous was a particularly successful breeding stallion.
+Generous was not a particularly successful breeding stallion.
 The best of his progeny was probably Catella, a German-bred filly who won the Group One Grosser Erdgas-Preis in 2000.
-His other good winners included Bahr (Ribblesdale Stakes), Copeland (Scottish Champion Hurdle) and Blueprint (Jockey Club Stakes).
+His other good winners included Bahr (Ribblesdale Stakes), Copeland (Scottish Champion Hurdle), and Blueprint (Jockey Club Stakes).

-He died on 15 January 2013 at the age of twenty-five. and was buried at Buller's Stud Farm Grounds, Craigavon, County Armagh, Northern Ireland Alfie Buller, the owner of the Scarvagh Stud, described him as "unbelievably intelligent for a horse, kind and truly regal... he will be sadly missed."
+He died on 15 January 2013 at the age of twenty-five and was buried at Buller's Stud Farm Grounds, Craigavon, County Armagh, Northern Ireland Alfie Buller, the owner of the Scarvagh Stud, described him as "unbelievably intelligent for a horse, kind and truly regal... he will be sadly missed."